 YOUTH GROUP BAKE SALE

-On Saturday, June 18th and Sunday, June 19th our Youth Group will be having a bake sale.
+This weekend, June 18th and June 19th our Youth Group is holding a bake sale.
 The money raised will help cover the Youth Group’s transportation costs to the Steubenville Catholic Conference in New York from June 23rd to June 27th.
 Please support our Youth Group.

 ANNOUNCED MASSES